cloudflare/cloudflare-docs/products/network-interconnect/src/content/interconnect-types.md

 ## Virtual private network interconnect

-Cloudflare parters with Equinix, Megaport, PCCW ConsoleConnect, PacketFabric, and Zayo to provide virtual private network interconnects (vPNI) that easily connect you with Cloudflare at any of our interconnection platform locations.
+Cloudflare partners with Equinix, Megaport, PCCW ConsoleConnect, PacketFabric, and Zayo to provide virtual private network interconnects (vPNI) that easily connect you with Cloudflare at any of our interconnection platform locations.
+For more information about our partner program, see [Network Interconnect Partner Program](https://www.cloudflare.com/network-interconnect-partnerships/).

 Choose a vPNI when you are already using our partner providers or when you want a quick and easy way to onboard a secure cloud experience.